-- 1. Introductory Course (must be taken before submitting AOC portfolio) - 2.
-Methods (ideally, this course would be taken in the fall of the second or third year with a Sociology Professor.
-In special circumstances, with prior approval by Sociology faculty, we will recognize this course when taken in Psychology) - 3.
-Theory - 4.
-Statistics - 5.
-Senior Thesis Seminar - 6.
-Empirical ISP (students must complete the Methods course prior to doing this ISP, and must go through the IRB process) - 7.
-Five (5) Electives (at least one from each analytical area: Social Organizations/Institutions; Change; and Persons and Society).

-Note: The thesis should make full use of sociological theory, literature, and analysis.
+- 1. One empirical ISP (students must complete the Methods course prior to doing this ISP, and must go through the IRB process) - 2.
+Five (5) Electives (at least one from each analytical area: Social Organizations/Institutions; Change; and Persons and Society). - 3.
+A Senior Project or Thesis, which should make full use of sociological theory, literature, and analysis.

-Joint-Disciplinary (Slash) AOC with Sociology listed second:
+The Joint-Disciplinary (Slash) AOC with Sociology listed second has a slightly reduced set of requirements:

-- Methods (Ideally, this course would be taken in the fall of the second or third year with a Sociology Professor.
-In special circumstances, with prior approval by Sociology faculty, we will recognize this course when taken in Psychology) - 2.
-Theory - 3.
+- 1. Social Theory - 2.
+Sociological Research Methods ☐ (In special circumstances, with prior approval by Sociology faculty, we will recognize this course when taken in Psychology) - 3.
 Statistics - 4.
-Empirical ISP is encouraged but not required.
-Students must complete the Methods course prior to doing this ISP, and must go through the IRB process. - 5.
+Senior Thesis Seminar - 5.
+Empirical ISP is encouraged but not required. - 6.
 Three (3) Electives (one from each analytical area: Social Organizations/Institutions; Change; and Persons and Society)